8 Must-Have Skills to Become a Stand-Out Administrative Assistant

 1. Adept in Technology

-Having the technological skills necessary to perform data entry, manage team calendars, and create company reports are highly sought after skills in assistants.
-It’s important that admins are familiar with Microsoft Office software like Excel, Word, PowerPoint, Outlook, and more.
+Having the technological skills necessary to perform data entry, manage team calendars, and create company reports are highly sought after admin skills in assistants.
+It’s important to be familiar with Microsoft Office software like Excel, Word, PowerPoint, Outlook, and more.
 It’s also not uncommon for admin assistants to help input data into a customer relationship management (CRM) system, customer service platform, or virtual help desk.
 This means you need to have a thorough understanding of computer software, browsers, and operating systems in order to perform the job.

 2. Verbal & Written Communication